yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

    reducing the amount of time that the processor is idle.
 This is because the processor can be kept in a low-power state when it is not needed.

-In order to enter Deep Sleep, use the following command:
+In order to enter DeepSleep, use the following command:

 .. ifconfig:: CONFIG_part_variant in ('AM62X')